FERPA and Student Records

 Using the Contact and Privacy Information App in MyUWF, students may update their address, phone number, emergency information, restrict the release of information and indicate a third party to which information (academic, financial, etc.) may be released, including parents.
 Please see Using the Contact and Privacy Info Wizard.

-Names changes are NOT processed through MyUWF; students should complete the Name Change section of the Student Name and Address Change Form.
+Names changes are NOT processed through the Student Records Menu in MyUWF; instead, students should complete the Name Change section of the Student Data Change Form located on the Office of Registrar website or directly in MyUWF via the Student Data Change App.
 Name change requests MUST be accompanied by the following documentation:

 - Valid Driver's License OR